 Serving Suggestions

-This spicy version of Korean Spinach Salad makes a great banchan, ideal for serving at barbecues or alongside spicy dishes.
-It can also serve as a refreshing side for heavier meals, bringing a punch of flavor that balances richness.
+This spicy version works great at barbecues or with other bold dishes .
+It can also be a nice side for heavier meals , giving a punch of flavor .

 Expert Advice